openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -  Conditional operator '``?:``' (see :ref:`Conditional Expressions`);
--  Cast operator (see :ref:`Cast Expressions`) that converts an integer value to a value of any specified numeric type;
+-  Cast operator (see :ref:`Cast Expressions`) that converts an integer value to a value of any specified numeric type (see :ref:`Numeric Types`);
 -  String concatenation operator '``+``' (see :ref:`String Concatenation`) that,
-   if one operand is ``string`` and the other is of an integer type, converts an integer operand to ``string`` with the decimal form, and then creates a concatenation of the two strings as a new ``string``.
+   if one operand is ``string`` and the other is of an integer type, converts the integer operand to ``string`` with the decimal form, and then creates a concatenation of the two strings as a new ``string``.

 .. index::